Kaoru Christopher Suzuki

 - Advising startup companies on formation and corporate structure, including drafting certificates of incorporation with provisions to protect founders’ rights, form of equity incentive plans and stock option agreements, nondisclosure, noncompetition and invention assignment agreements, stock restriction and stock purchase agreements, and filing 83(b) elections.

-- “Launching a Startup?
-Consider Forming a Corporation Instead of a Limited Liability Company,” Thompson Hine Business Law Update, Spring 2018
+- “Launching a Start-up?
+Consider Forming a Corporation Instead of an LLC,” Journal of Taxation of Investments, June 2018

 - “Spin-Offs: Key Considerations,” Thompson Hine Business Law Update, Winter 2018